Amarajj/SystemAdmin_Predicting-Model/Readme.md

 **Objective:**

 Analyze the relationship between experience, training, and task performance.
-Develop a predictive model to classify administrators based on their likelihood to complete tasks.
+Develop a predictive model to classify administrators based on their task completion likelihood.

 **Visual Analysis:**

-Created scatter plots of Experience vs. Training, using color to differentiate completion outcomes.
-Visual decision boundaries aid in identifying separable classes.
+Created scatter plots of Experience vs. Training, using color to differentiate completion outcomes—visual decision boundaries aid in identifying separable classes.

 **Model Implementation:**